All Episodes

 Fitzgerald said, I don't know.

-The subhead is the CIA leak prosecutor refuses to turn over evidence to scooter Libby.
+The subhead is, the CIA leak prosecutor refuses to turn over evidence to Scooter Libby.

 In the letters contained in motions filed recently by Libby's defense team and released by the court, Fitzgerald steadfastly refused to reveal whether he has any evidence that Bush administration officials violated the Intelligence Identities Protection Act, the Espionage Act, or any other law by revealing the identity of CIA employee Valerie Wilson.

-Libby is charged with perjury and obstruction of justice in the leak investigation, but Fitzgerald has so far not alleged anyone acted illegally by revealing Wilson's ID.
+Libby is charged with perjury and obstruction of justice in the leak investigation, but Fitzgerald has so far not alleged that anyone acted illegally by revealing Wilson's ID.

 Fitzgerald refused.